tinkubansal95/issue-tracker/README.md

 - Once loggedIn, User is redirected to dashboard.
 - User can add a new Issue, which includes title and description of issue, status of the issue and can assign it to someone in his team.
 - On Dashboard, user can view Issue according to status of the issues.
-- User can also reassign thoose issues and can change the status of issue.
+- User can also reassign those issues and can change the status of issue.

 ## Technologies Used: